 |The Jefferson Hotel, Richmond VA, Photographed by Patricia Lyons|

-Jennings and I were talking yesterday with Rob Cox, the winemaker at Paradise Springs winery (more on that later) and I commented that the wine we were sipping tasted uncomplicated, but not unfinished.
+Jennings and I were talking yesterday with Rob Cox, the winemaker at Paradise Springs winery in Clifton, Virginia (more on that later) and I commented that the wine we were sipping tasted uncomplicated, but not unfinished.
 Rob said in winemaking, the term is "polished."

 |Barbara Howard, Photographed by Keith Scott Morton|